hazxone/grab-challenge-computer-vision/README.md

 ### 3.3 Running Jupyter Notebook

-Run Jupyter Notebook from root folder to make sure it can load the pre-trained weight in snapshots folder.
-Or copy the weight into jupyter_notebook folder
+Jupyter Notebook Evaluate_Test.ipynb has the same content as evaluate.py but with sample of processed images displayed in the notebook

 ## 4. Extra - Process Data as an Object Detection

+1. To accurately predict the car make and model, we need properly cropped images since our model was trained on cropped images.\
    So far we processed car images that already have its bounding box defined.\
-This annotation process usually done manually by human annotators.\
+   This annotation process usually done manually by human annotators.
-To accurately predict the car make and model, we need properly cropped images since our model was trained on cropped images.

-But what if in real life we need to process images from camera/dashcam that does not have bounding box of cars.\
+2. But what if in real life we need to process images from camera/dashcam that does not have bounding box of cars.\
-Manually annotate cars location would be labour intensive.\
+   Manually annotate bounding box of cars would be labour intensive.\
-We can use object detection algorithm to get accurate estimation of the location of the car.
+   We can use object detection algorithm to get accurate estimation of the car bounding box.

    The new processing pipeline would then be:

-> Raw image -> Object Detection (to get bounding box) -> Crop car according to its bounding box -> Load model and predict
+   `Raw image` -> `Object Detection (to get bounding box coordinate)` -> `Crop car according to its bounding box` -> `Load model and predict`

-There are many object detection algorithm out there such as Yolo, Faster-RCNN, SSD, but for this demonstration I used [Retinanet by fizyr](https://github.com/fizyr/keras-retinanet) to train the cars dataset and show proof of concept getting the bounding box of the cars automatically.
+3. There are many object detection algorithm out there such as Yolo, Faster-RCNN, SSD, but for this demonstration I will use single shot detector [Retinanet by fizyr](https://github.com/fizyr/keras-retinanet) to train the cars dataset and show proof of concept getting the bounding box of unseen images of car automatically.

 ![Screenshot](extra/images/before_after.png)

-The example is shown on the Jupyter Notebook, however the full code to run Retinanet was not included in this repo since it would add extra complexitity to this repo.
-To actually load Retinanet model, we need to install / compile Cython code from its Github page.
+*The example is shown on the [Jupyter Notebook](https://github.com/hazxone/grab-challenge-computer-vision/blob/master/extra/Grab_object_detection.ipynb), however the full code to run Retinanet was not included in this repo since it would add extra complexitity to this repo.
+To actually load Retinanet model, we need to install / compile Cython code from its Github page.*